modelint/xuml-populate/README.md

                     mark.yaml
             subsystem2
             ...
-        domain2
+            types
+                // content of this folder ignored by this command, but processed downstream domain2
         ...

+### Notes:

 Additional files such as class model PDFs and other documentation can be present in the subfolders.
-Only the needed files (xcm, mtd, etc) will be processed.
+Only the recognized files (xcm, mtd, etc) will be processed.

-Here is a partial layout for The Elevator Case Study as an example:

-    elevator-case-study // system
-        elevator-management // application domain
-            elevator // All defined in one subsystem class-model
-                    elevator.xcm // the class model
-                methods // methods for all classes in subsystem cabin // methods on 'cabin' class
-                        ping.mtd // the ping method
-                        ...
-                    ...
-                state-machines // lifecycles and assigners for this subsystem cabin.xsm // lifecycles named by class, assigners by association transfer.xsm
-                    R53.xsm // assigner state machine on association R53
-                    ...
-                external // external entities, each a proxy for some class CABIN // proxy for 'cabin' class
-                        arrived-at-floor.op // two ee operations
-                        goto-floor.op
-            types.yaml // data types for all subsystems in domain transport // two more domains (not broken down yet) signal io

-Each modeled domain has its own folder.
-Above we just see one for the Elevator Managment domain.

-Each domain requires at least one subsystem folder.
-Here we see only one and that is the Elevator domain.
+Each modeled domain has its own folder and each domain requires at least one subsystem folder.

 Within a subsystem folder there is a class-model subfolder with one class model expressed as an .xcm (executable class model) file.

-The following folders are optional:
+The following folders are necessary only if they contain model content:

-* external – external entities and their operations, one subfolder per external entity
+* external – you can't wire this domain to any others, or stub it out in the debugger if you don't specify it
 * methods – class methods each in a folder matching the class name with each method in a separate .mtd file
 * state-machines – each state machine, assigner or lifecycle, in its own .xsm (executable state machine) file

-Also within a domain you have a types.yaml file which specifies each domain specific type (Pressure, Speed, etc) and selects a corresponding system (database) type.
-This is a stop gap measure as we have not yet provided a more robust typing domain, so, for now we settle with what our database has to offer (int, string, float, etc).
-Unltimately, though, a full featured typing facility will support a variety of types and operations on those types as well as a type definition system.
-Note that the typing facility can be, but need not necessarily be a modeled domain.
+The types folder resolves model level types and supported type operations like `Distance`, `Speed`, etc. to base types and base type operations.
+We don't need to process these at this stage, so you can ignore this folder here.

 ## Installation